PostHog/posthog.com/contents/blog/rudderstack-integration.md

 The idea is that you can collect data from various sources and send it to one of their 70+ destinations with a single integration, making it easy to aggregate data from all services you use for data collection, as well as get the aggregated data into a data warehouse or sent to all the services where you need it to be.

-For example, you might collect analytics data from both your app and website, and then have the relevant events sent to PostHog, Slack, Salesforce, Snowflake, and S3.
-This way, all your teams have access to the data in the platform where they need it, you make sure you have all data stored in a warehouse, and do it all with only one integration as the intermediary.
+For example, **with a single SDK**, you can collect usage data from both your apps and websites and then send them over to:

+- PostHog for product analytics
+- Your data warehouse for bulk storage and data analytics
+- Slack to trigger a message to your teams that a user performed an event (e.g. signed up)
+- Salesforce to give your sales team access to relevant user data for their outreach
+- Customer.io to trigger an email or push notification to a user

+This is powerful to ensure that all your teams have access to the data they need, where they need it, and in the right format for their specific use-case.
+Beyond just relaying data from sources to destinations, RudderStack can also do powerful things like [transformations](https://docs.rudderstack.com/how-to-guides/adding-a-new-user-transformation-in-rudderstack), which let you "transform" your events by enriching, changing, or cleaning their data.
+As such, you have full control over what data goes where, and how that data is structured when it reaches the specified destination.

+And, once again, you can control all of this from a single dashboard, after integrating their SDK.

-In addition, just like PostHog, RudderStack can also be self-hosted, meaning you can deploy it in your own infrastructure, without having to send your data to a third-party.
+Furthermore, just like PostHog, RudderStack can also be self-hosted, meaning you can deploy it in your own infrastructure, without having to send your data to a third-party.
 This makes PostHog and RudderStack a powerful combo, forming the foundation of a fully open-source and self-hosted enterprise analytics stack.

 ![RudderStack Conenction to Destination](../images/blog/rs/rs-connection.gif)